telerik/blazor-ui/common/microsoft-extensions-ai-integration/AIPromptIntegration/readme.md

 ## Overview

 This project demonstrates the [integration of the `Microsoft.Extensions.AI` package with the `AIPrompt` component](https://www.telerik.com/blazor-ui/documentation/common-features/microsoft-extensions-ai-integration).
-The integration enables AI-powered interactions using **Azure OpenAI**, leveraging the built-in [`IChatClient` service](https://learn.microsoft.com/en-us/dotnet/api/microsoft.extensions.ai.ichatclient?view=net-9.0-pp).
+The integration enables AI-powered interactions leveraging the built-in [`IChatClient` service](https://learn.microsoft.com/en-us/dotnet/api/microsoft.extensions.ai.ichatclient?view=net-9.0-pp).
+The example uses **Azure OpenAI**, but you can use any service supported by `Microsoft.Extensions.AI`.

 ## About `Microsoft.Extensions.AI`